 I noticed I spent quite some time last year setting up computer vision prototypes, and playing with various CV deep learning models.
-To simplify experimentation and reduce setup costs, I decided to create a mini computer vision lab (cvlab), consisting of a bunch of hardware devices and a software playground library.
+To simplify experimentation and reduce setup costs, I decided to create a mini computer vision lab (cvlab), consisting of a bunch of hardware devices and a software playground library, leaning on popular CV libraries.
 The common setup will make it easier to try out new models and hardware, and I'm planning on extending the setup over time.
 Both desktops (Intel + NVIDIAGPU) and embedded systems (ARM, raspberry pi's) are supported.

 Hardware currently includes an array of webcams, including a fixed camera pair for multiview applications, a Kinect, raspberry pi's with cameras and mounted LCD screens, and ESP32-cam boards.